-Withnail & I - Monty Quotes
+Withnail & I - Uncle Monty Quotes

 • As a youth I used to weep in butcher's shops.